< Best Battery Backpack Blowers — Reviewed & Ranked | BlowingYards

 Runtime

 Gas backpack blowers run 60–90+ minutes per tank, refuel in seconds.
-Battery backpack blowers last 20–60 minutes at high speed, take 30–90 min to recharge.
+Battery backpack blowers last 20–60 minutes at high speed.
 Gas is unlimited; battery backpack blowers require planning.

 ⛽ Gas Wins